jimhigson/oboe.js-dissertation/main/main.md

 registered JSONPath expressions.
 Internally, the builder's handlers for SAX events are declared as the combination of a smaller number of basic reusable parts.
-Several of Clarinet's event types differ only by the type of the node that they announce but the builder is largely unconcerned regarding a JSON node's type.
+Several of Clarinet's event types differ only by the type of the node that they announce but Oboe is largely unconcerned regarding a JSON node's type.
 On picking up `openobject` and `openarray` events, both pass through to the same `nodeFound` function, differing only in the type of the node which is first created.